Designation & Certificate Programs

 - Conducting a market survey

-NALP Candidates must complete the following requirements to earn the NALP credential.
+CALP Candidates must complete the following requirements to earn the CALP credential.
 Candidates must complete coursework and exam within 12 months of declaring candidacy.

 - Minimum of 6 months of onsite property management experience (this requirements may be met after completion of coursework, Market Survey and exam.
-During that period a candidate holds a Provisional NALP).
+During that period a candidate holds a Provisional CALP).

 - Successful completion of seven modules (25 hours)